Cincinnati police officer indicted in shooting death of black man

 "I'm so thankful that everything was uncovered," she told reporters.
 "I thought it was going to be covered up."

-Asked about a second officer who supported Tensing's account of the incident, Deters said that was under investigation.
+Asked about a second police officer who supported Tensing's account of the incident, Deters said his office was investigating that.

-Attending Wednesday's rally, Jeanette Moeller, who went to school with Dubose, called the indictment monumental.

-"I believe if it hadn't been for the body cam, we wouldn't be here," she said.
-"We would be rioting instead of being here doing something great, trying to show some support for the family and to thank Mr. Deters."

 Tensing's attorney, Stew Mathews, told Fox 19 television in Cincinnati that his client was being "thrown under the bus" by the prosecutor and the school.
 A second video will show more of the incident, he said, according to Fox 19.